 1. Work-Related Injuries

-An employee working out of the home is covered by workers’ compensation insurance just as an employee working in an office would be.
-However, it can be more difficult to determine whether an injury at home arises out of and in the course of work because of the interaction between business and personal activities.
+An employee working out of the home is covered by workers’ compensation insurance like an employee working in an office would be.
+However, it can be more difficult to determine whether an injury at home arises from the course of work because of the interaction between business and personal activities.

-There is also potential that injuries which occur while the employee is traveling from the home to the office would be work-related.
+There is also the potential that injuries that occur while the employee travels from home to the office would be work-related.
 Although such injuries normally do not arise out of and in the course of employment based on the “coming and going” rule.

 2. Tracking Time Worked